"Working Together to Support Autism"

 - Scottish Autism Services Network (SASN) website gives parents access to support and professionals the opportunity to share good practice

-- An Aberdeenshire Education, Learning & Leisure staged intervention procedure has been developed to meet the needs of children and young people on the autistic spectrum.
+- An Aberdeenshire Education and Children's Services staged intervention procedure has been developed to meet the needs of children and young people on the autistic spectrum.
 This provides a model for the development of an autism friendly school.
 Schools should adapt this to their own circumstances, acknowledging that there are always difficulties to overcome.
 (Included in the pack)

 - These procedures acknowledge the role of several agencies in developing consistency of approach in school and home environments.